stollander33/docs/docs/users/quick_start_users.md

    You can verify the required version with `rapydo version`

-   You can install the version required by your project with: `rapydo install auto`
+   You can install the version required by your project with: `rapydo install`

 5. Use the controller to start your project